AllegoYuanPaolo/SampleCodesForCOBOL/README.md

-For example; ask for user input, then write it into the file:
+For example; ask for user input, then write it into the file Example from *`addIndexed.cbl`*
 ```COBOL
 	  . . .
 		   display "Enter Member Name: " no advancing